hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

 ## Service Engine

 The `Service Engine` is a useful component for running and managing services within the OMS.
-This functionality is designed to provide users with a platform for searching, running, and scheduling various jobs and services.
+This functionality provides users with a platform for searching, running, and scheduling various jobs and services.

 Service Engine is accessible through the `Service Engine` button on the second row of tabs on the main web tools page.
 Alternatively, users can also find a list of `Service Engine Tools` on the web tools main page.